 Placing the humidifier on a dirty carpet or wooden surface can provide a surface for mold to grow on.
 No matter how careful you are, the humidifier makes the area around it damp.

 All humidifiers, even the small humidifiers for 2×2 grow tents can cause mold growth.
-Warm mist units, cool mist ones, evaporative and ultrasonic humidifiers can all cause mold growth, if you let them raise the humidity too high.
+Warm mist units, cool mist ones, and evaporative and ultrasonic humidifiers can all cause mold growth if you let them raise the humidity too high.

 All humidifiers can cause excess humidity in your house if they are not used properly.